Many people assume an itchy scalp automatically means dryness.

 - Worse even after adding oils

-If you’ve been adding moisture and the discomfort continues, irritation may be the real cause.
+If you’ve been adding moisture and your itchy scalp continues, irritation may be the real cause.

 10 Essential Oils Commonly Found in Curly Hair Products